Super Lawyers

 When Do I Have an Uninsured Motorist Claim?

-There are two scenarios where you can bring an uninsured motorist claim.
-First, if the other driver has no insurance and you have suffered a physical injury (or property damage).
-Second, if the other driver has inadequate insurance which means that you believe your claim is more than the at-fault driver’s insurance limits.
+There are two scenarios in which you can bring an uninsured motorist claim: First if the other driver has no insurance and you have suffered a physical injury (or property damage).
+Second, if the other driver has inadequate insurance, it means that you believe your claim is more than the at-fault driver’s insurance limits.

 What Does Uninsured Mean?

 The term uninsured has a broad meaning under Maryland law.
-It includes a phantom vehicle or hit and run accidents if the defendant has sovereign immunity, insolvent insurance companies, or the at-fault insurance company disclaims coverage because of non-permissive use of the vehicle or because the driver disappeared.
-In most cases, you will be able to find uninsured motorist coverage in Maryland if there is not an insurance company to stand up for the at-fault driver for whatever that reason might be.
+It includes a phantom vehicle or hit-and-run accidents if the defendant has sovereign immunity, insolvent insurance companies, or the at-fault insurance company disclaims coverage because of non-permissive vehicle use or because the driver disappeared.
+In most cases, you will be able to find uninsured motorist coverage in Maryland if there is no insurance company to stand up for the at-fault driver for whatever reason.

 Does Maryland Law Require Drivers to Have Uninsured Motorist Coverage?

-Maryland law requires that all motor vehicle insurance purchased in Maryland have the state minimum of $30,000 per person and $60,000 per accident in coverage for personal injury in damages.
-Typically, the policy mirrors your liability coverage although we see in truck accident cases instances where the trucking company has $1 million in coverage and the driver only has the minimum $30,000/$60,000 policy.
+Maryland law requires that all motor vehicle insurance purchased in Maryland have a state minimum of $30,000 per person and $60,000 per accident in coverage for personal injury in damages.
+Typically, the policy mirrors your liability coverage.
+However, in truck accident cases, we see instances where the trucking company has $1 million in coverage, and the driver only has the minimum $30,000/$60,000 policy.

 What Is Enhanced Underinsured Motorist (Euim) Coverage?

-Maryland auto insurance policies have traditionally not stacked.
+Maryland auto insurance policies have traditionally not been stacked.
 That means that your uninsured motorist coverage is the difference between your policy and the defendant’s policy.
-So if you have the same amount as the defendant you did not have any coverage.
+So, if you have the same amount as the defendant, you do not have any coverage.

-In 2018, Maryland passed a law that requires the insurance company to offer EUIM which is the stacking of the policies.
+In 2018, Maryland passed a law that requires insurance companies to offer EUIM, which is the stacking of policies.
 With this coverage, the policies stack instead of overlapping.

-In 2022, our uninsured motorist lawyers have seen two clients in the last four years who have enhanced coverage.
+In 2024, our uninsured motorist lawyers have seen two clients who have enhanced coverage in the last eight years the law has been in place.

 What Damages Can I Recover From My Insurance Company?

-What does uninsured motorist cover in terms of damages is a common question our lawyers get from car wreck victims.
+A common question our attorneys receive from car accident victims concerns what types of damages uninsured motorist coverage addresses.
 You can recover the damages you would have recovered if the at-fault driver had as much insurance as you do.
 So your claim is for your:

 Can I Just Submit My Claim to My Insurance Company and Let Them Sort It Out?